 - Show your strong interest in the job.
 Be enthusiastic

 - Did you forget to add something at the interview and only remembered it after you left the building?
 Do you have qualifications you did not mention to the interviewer about?
 Do it now.

 - Sell yourself.
 Work on what you know to be the employer’s needs.
 Tell the interviewer of your ability to answer these needs.

 - Offer to give more information and to come in for another interview.

-- Thank the interviewer for the interview, for their time, or for considering you for the position.
+- Thank the interviewer for the interview, for their time, and/or for considering you for the position.

 Use plain white paper or paper that matches your resume and cover letter.
 Use the same letterhead you created for your resume.
 Type it or write it in black ink.
 It should have a neat and clean appearance.
 There should be no mistakes in spelling, grammar or punctuation.
 As with all of your documents, have someone read it to check for errors before you mail it.

 The basic rule of thumb is that each interviewer gets a thank you letter which should be sent within 24 hours.
 If that is not possible, send the thank you to the highest ranking interviewer and ask that your appreciation be passed along to the others.
-A good idea is to collect business cards from each interviewer so that you have their correct position, title, and spelling of their name etc.
+A good idea is to collect business cards from each interviewer so that you have their correct position, job title and spelling of their name, etc.

 back to listing